gyanverma2/MarktGuru/README.md

 ## Requirments
 - [x] Authentication: For this demo project, you can hard-code the username and password within the system.
 Database access isn’t necessary for authentication in this case (consider usage by web and native clients).
+[Pull Request] (https://github.com/gyanverma2/MarktGuru/pull/1)
 - [x] Product List: Retrieves a list of products including ID, Name, Availability, and Price.
 This should be accessible to anonymous users as well.
+[Pull Request] (https://github.com/gyanverma2/MarktGuru/pull/2)
-- [x] Product Details by ID: Returns details of a product, including ID, Name, Availability, Price, Description, and DateCreated, available to anonymous users.
+- [x] Product Details by ID: Returns details of a product, including ID, Name, Availability, Price, Description, and DateCreated, available to anonymous users.[Pull Request] (https://github.com/gyanverma2/MarktGuru/pull/3)
 - [x] Add Product: Allows authenticated users to add a new product to the system.
 Ensure that duplicate product names are not allowed.
+[Pull Request] (https://github.com/gyanverma2/MarktGuru/pull/4)
 - [x] Update Product: Enables authenticated users to update product information.
+[Pull Request] (https://github.com/gyanverma2/MarktGuru/pull/5)
 - [x] Delete Product: Allows authenticated users to remove a product from the system.
+[Pull Request] (https://github.com/gyanverma2/MarktGuru/pull/6)

+Dev => Master [Pull Request] (https://github.com/gyanverma2/MarktGuru/pull/7)

 ## Tech-Stack To Understand
 <ul>